stefantwoods/VibeReading/resources/QuickstartGuide.md

     - Start each conversation with begin sessions or session 1 to start exercises
     - Each mentor is made to generate a log at the end of each session
         - Copy paste this log into the projects (AI mentor's) context bank so that it can keep track of your progress
+        - !!
+Change to logging system: should now only keep logs until you progress to the next stage with the tutor, the tutor will give you an advancement log which you store in context bank.
+Then delete all the other logs

 ##### AI mentor uses
     - Grammar is made for our current book the trivium